godotengine/godot-docs/classes/class_visualshadernodeparameter.rst

 Description
 -----------

 A parameter represents a variable in the shader which is set externally, i.e. from the :ref:`ShaderMaterial<class_ShaderMaterial>`.
-Parameters are exposed as properties in the :ref:`ShaderMaterial<class_ShaderMaterial>` and can be assigned from the inspector or from a script.
+Parameters are exposed as properties in the :ref:`ShaderMaterial<class_ShaderMaterial>` and can be assigned from the Inspector or from a script.

 Properties
 ----------